 A model release form is important to protect photographers from liability and licensing claims that may arise down the road.
-In this post, you’ll learn how to maximize its protections and download a free model release form template to get you started.
+In this post, you’ll learn how to maximize its protections and download a free model release form template to help you get you started.

 What is a model release form?